 Make sure any vulnerabilities that attackers could use to add skimming code are detected and remediated swiftly.
 Run a vulnerability assessment regularly to make sure your site doesn’t have vulnerabilities that can be exploited as part of a larger automated campaign.

 Inventory what is running in your environment and on your site.
 A new cookie, XHR request, or script on your site can suggest that unknown code is running, so use cloud monitoring tools to make sure only authorized code is running on your site.

 Follow web-app security best practices

 Implement web-app security best practices, like security headers and subresource-integrity.
 These can not only prevent skimming code from working (i.e. blocking iFrame) but also prevent skimming code from getting on your site (i.e. SRI protects against CDN takeover).
 Regular dynamic application security testing helps identify gaps in site security and ensure all best practices are met.

 Perform a periodic penetration test of your site.
 Having security experts manually test your site is the best way to make sure you don’t have security flaws and that your site and its users are safe.
 Because certain classes of vulnerabilities aren’t detected by automated vulnerability scanning, hands-on penetration tests are the only way to make sure all vulnerabilities on your site are accounted for.

-Now that you have a better understanding of how digital skimmers work, keep your business and customers protected from this growing threat with TrustedSite Security.
+Now that you have a better understanding of how digital skimmers work, keep your business and customers protected from this growing threat with TrustedSite Security's attack surface management solution.
 With tools like discovery scanning, server scanning, and risk scores available in one user-friendly dashboard, TrustedSite Security makes cloud security easy and intuitive.